py-pdf/fpdf2/docs/Templates.md

 Remember that each line represents an element and each field represents one of the properties of the element in the following order:
 ('name','type','x1','y1','x2','y2','font','size','bold','italic','underline','foreground','background','align','text','priority', 'multiline', 'rotate')
 As noted above, most fields may be left empty, so a line is valid with only 6 items.
 The "empty_fields" line of the example demonstrates all that can be left away.
+In addition, for the barcode types "x2" may be empty.

 Then you can use the file like this: